 Of course, if you have general questions about our office and the services we offer, please feel free to contact us.

 What criteria are needed in order for my student to receive disability support services?

 A current psycho-educational evaluation is preferred.
 IEP and 504 plans are acceptable, but may not be sufficient documentation depending on the accommodations being requested.
 Please refer to our Documentation Guidelines.

 My student received academic accommodations in high school.
 Will they be eligible for the same accommodations at Stetson University?

 Not necessarily.
 The documentation needs to support a history of accommodation and evidence of a current, significant functional limitation that impacts learning.
 The evaluation must support a link between the disability and the requested accommodation.
 The Academic Success Center will review documentation, and, if accommodation is warranted, meet with the student in order to determine the most appropriate accommodations.
 Please refer to How to Request Services.

 How will my student's professors be notified of their need for accommodations?

 Students who are eligible for academic accommodations must complete our online Request for Accommodations form each and every semester that they are requesting accommodations.
-The Academic Success Center will send an email to the professor stating that the student is eligible for academic accommodations, which outlines the type of accommodations the ASC recommends the student to receive in the course.
+The Academic Success Center will send an email to the professor stating that the student is eligible for academic accommodations, which outlines the type of accommodations Academic Success recommends the student to receive in the course.
 Accommodations cannot be provided for a class until requested and the professor is notified, and are not retroactive.
 Academic accommodations are determined on an individual basis, course by course.